epigenelabs/inmoose/docs/source/index.rst

 To cite InMoose, please use the following reference:

 A. Behdenna, M. Colange, J. Haziza, A. Gema, G. Appé, C.-A. Azencott and A.
 Nordor.
-2020. pyComBat, a Python tool for batch effects correction in high-throughput molecular data using empirical Bayes methods. *bioRxiv*.
+2023. pyComBat, a Python tool for batch effects correction in high-throughput molecular data using empirical Bayes methods.  *BMC Bioinformatics* 7;24(1):459. :doi:`10.1186/s12859-023-05578-5`
-:doi:`10.1101/2020.03.17.995431`

 References
 ==========